 What would you be more embarrassed to shout from the rooftops: your weight or your credit score?

-For the general public, the answers are pretty surprising.
-The National Foundation for Credit Counseling conducted a poll asking participants to finish this sentence: “I’d be most embarrassed to admit my…” And respondents made it clear that debt shame in the United States is worse than even diet shame.
+National Foundation for Credit Counseling conducted a poll asking participants to finish this sentence: “I’d be most embarrassed to admit my…” And respondents made it clear that debt shame in the United States is worse than even diet shame.
 A whopping 37% of people answered that their credit card debt was the most embarrassing, followed by 30% of respondents admitting they wouldn’t want to fess up to their credit score.
 Weight made only 12% of people sweat, and came in a distant third place.

 Obviously, most people would like to keep their debt and credit score to themselves.
 But when the average credit card debt in the United States is more than $15,000, you’d think that debt is normalized in this country.
 Instead, despite the fact that debt seems to be as certain as death and taxes, it can create a lot of shame.